ibm-cloud-docs/cis/range.md

     * Delete the application

 When a Range application is created, it is assigned a unique IPv4 and IPv6 address.
 These IP addresses are not static and might be subject to change.
 You can determine the assigned IP address by using DNS.
 The DNS name always returns the IP addressed assigned to the application.

-### Range limitations
-{: #range-limitations}

-You can create a maximum of 10 Range applications with unique origins.
-Each Range application with a unique origin must have a unique IP address allocated, and IP addresses are a limited resource.
-If you need more than 10 Range applications, open an IBM Support ticket.
-Support tickets to add more Range applications require a review of the use case, and the process can take a few days.

-You can create more than 10 applications if they reuse an existing origin, but use different ports.
-{: tip}

-For TCP Range apps, only IP rules apply.
-This is because IP rules are applied to OSI Layer 3 and Layer 4.
-However HTTP(S) Range apps work with both firewall rules and IP rules.
-In general, firewall rules are designed for properties exposed in OSI Layer 7 (HTTP), such as request headers and body content characteristics.

 ### Viewing metrics
 {: #range-view-metrics}